athombv/org.knx/README.md

 # KNX

 Add your KNX devices to Homey.
 This app requires a KNX IP Router or Interface connected to the same Wi-Fi network as Homey.
+Please make sure that either Homey is the only KNX/IP device in your network or that your IP interface can handle multiple simultaneous connections.

+## Changelog

+### V1.0.12
+Small bugfixes and error handling.

+### V1.0.11
+Connection improvements.

 ## Supported KNX devices